HePeng2016/CFSP/README.md

     motifTools   Gen  SimpleFile  FeatureFile

   The input (SimpleFile) and output (FeatureFile) follow the keyword 'Gen'.
-Frequent sequences module, composed by frequent sequence and gaps, are recorded in the FeatureFile.
+Frequent sequences set, composed by frequent sequence and gaps, are recorded in the FeatureFile.

 The format of the SimpleFile is as follows: